 Dr. and Mrs. Robertson had 3 children, Lynn, Susan Lorraine and David Mervyn.

 Dr. and Mrs. Robertson returned to Canada and settled in Sarnia, where Dr. Robertson belonged to a group surgical practice from 1947 to 1950.
-In 1950, the family moved to Chatham, Ontario.
+In 1950, the family moved to Chatham.
 Dr. Robertson served as the President of St. Joseph’s Medical Staff.
 According to the 1956 Vernon’s City of Chatham Business Directory, Dr. Robertson’s office was located at 220-A Wellington Street West.
 He was a respected surgeon.

 In 1966 Dr. and Mrs. Robertson moved to Toronto and Dr. Robertson worked for the Workmen’s Compensation Board.